Umuzi-org/ACN-syllabus/content/projects/data-science-specific/cross-validation-and-simple-linear-regression/_index.md

 We will predict employee salaries from different employee characteristics (or features).
 We are going to use a simple supervised learning technique: linear regression.
 We want to build a simple model to determine how well Years Worked predicts an employee’s salary.
 Import the data [salary.csv](salary.csv) to a Jupyter Notebook.
 A description of the variables is given in [Salary Metadata](Salary metadata.csv).
-You will need the packages matplotlib, pandas and statsmodels.
+You will need the packages `matplotlib`, `pandas` and `statsmodels`.

 ### Steps and questions

 1. Split your data into a training and test set.
 Leave the test set for now.
 Examine the training data for missing and extreme values.
 Create histograms to show the distribution of the variables and a scatterplot showing the relationship between Years Worked and Salary.
 Are the data appropriate for linear regression?
 Is there anything that needs to be transformed or edited first?

-2. Using the statsmodels package and the _training data_, run a simple linear regression for Salary with one predictor variable: Years Worked.
+2. Using the ``statsmodels`` package and the _training data_, run a simple linear regression for Salary with one predictor variable: Years Worked.
    - Does the model significantly predict the dependent variable?
 Report the amount of variance explained (R^2) and significance value (p) to support your answer.
    - What percentage of the variance in employees’ salaries is accounted for by the number of years they have worked?

-3. What does the unstandardized coefficient (B or 'coef' in statsmodels) tell you about the relationship between Years Worked and Salary?
+3. What does the unstandardised coefficient (B or 'coef' in `statsmodels`) tell you about the relationship between Years Worked and Salary?

 4. What do the 95% confidence intervals [0.025, 0.975] mean?